 3 oz or as needed extra virgin olive oil

-- Heat a large skillet (not alluminum) to medium high heat and add 3 oz olive oil.
+- Heat a large skillet (not aluminum) to medium high heat and add 3 oz olive oil.
 Add onion, season with salt and sauté until transparent.
 Toss in minced garlic.

 - Add squash and carrot juice with honey and slowly simmer adding water as needed until squash is tender.
 Do not add too much water or the mixture will become soupy.

-- Once the squash is soft but still holding its shape stir in fennel pollen, fonds and butter.
+- Once the squash is soft but still holding its shape stir in fennel pollen, fronds and butter.

 - Garnish with pomegranate, blue cheese and pecans.